-Building and running Signomix locally
+Building and Running Signomix Locally

 NOTE!

-Required software
+Required Software

 Java 17 JDK

 Java is required to compile the code.
-For an example of how to install: https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/install-java-jdk-17-on-ubuntu-22-04.html?utm_content=cmp-true
+Example installation instructions: https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/install-java-jdk-17-on-ubuntu-22-04.html?utm_content=cmp-true

-sudo apt update sudo apt install -y openjdk-17-jdk java -version
+sudo apt install -y openjdk-17-jdk

 Homepage: https://openjdk.org/